will093/will093.github.io/_posts/2019-08-25-assessing-npm-packages.md

 ![Weekly Downloads](/images/assessing-npm-packages/tiny-date-picker.png)

-However, you may later decide that achieving a high level of accessiblity is important to you (or your client/employer may decide this).
+However, you may later decide that it is important to you that your application is accessible/WCAG 2.0 compliant.
 With a third party UI component like this there is no way to modify the source code, and so there is no easy way to add the appropriate aria attributes or to make sure that the tab order and keyboard navigation behave as you require.

-At this point, you would either have to switch to an alternative package which meets my requirements for accessiblity, fork the package you are currently working with and modify it to do what you require, or else implement something yourself.
+At this point, you would either have to switch to an alternative package which meets your requirements for accessiblity, fork the package you are currently working with and modify it to do what you require, or else implement something yourself.

-# 5) How will the package effect the weight of my application?
+# 5) How will the package affect the weight of my application?

 This is particularly important for a frontend application, where every third party package that you add to your application is additional KBs that your user's will have to download.

-You can get an idea of how much any given package is effecting your application by compiling your application with source maps, and then analysing these source maps with [source-map-explorer](https://www.npmjs.com/package/source-map-explorer).
+You can get an idea of how much any given package is affecting the weight of your application by compiling your application with source maps, and then analysing these source maps with [source-map-explorer](https://www.npmjs.com/package/source-map-explorer).
 You can then make an informed decision as to whether the package is worth the extra KBs.

 ![Source map explorer](/images/assessing-npm-packages/source-map-explorer-2.png)